jameslo321/stegoproject/README.md

 # Steganography Project

 A browser-based tool that hides messages inside images using LSB steganography, optional AES encryption, and password-based randomized pixel ordering.
-No backend required — everything runs locally in the browser.
+No backend required, everything runs locally in the browser.

 ## Features